prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Port name used for the pods and governing service.
+<p>portName defines the port name used for the pods and governing service.
 Defaults to <code>web</code>.</p>
 </td>
 </tr>